Holographic duals of evaporating black holes: Setup and basic properties

 These solutions, which are stable, can be recovered by taking the large-$D$ limit of the known AdS$_D$ black holes with horizon radius $r_0$, for all three values of $k$.
 This illustrates an important feature of our approach, namely, that even if our starting point were configurations of extended black strings, the effective theories also manage to capture the physics of localized black holes as solutions whose energy density vanishes at large distances, i.e., $m\to 0$ at $x\to \pm \infty$.
 The fact that localized black holes at large $D$ are represented by Gaussian blobs was fully exploited in \cite{Andrade:2018nsz,Andrade:2020ilm}.

 Droplet solutions can be constructed numerically.
 They approach a black string near one of the boundaries,

 and then, before reaching the AdS center at $x=0$, their profile falls off approximately like the Gaussian blob.
-When $r_0\to \infty$, or equivalently $k=0$, we obtain a `planar black droplet', which perhaps might be simpler to obtain at finite $D$ but, as far as we know, this has not been done.
+When $r_0\to \infty$, or equivalently $k=0$, we obtain a `planar black droplet', which perhaps might be simpler to obtain at finite $D$ but, as far as we know, this has not been done.\footnote{A different kind of droplets, over planar black holes in AdS$_5$, were numerically constructed in \cite{Santos:2014yja}.}

 There also exist inhomogeneous droplets, which can be regarded as excited states of the CFT, and twin droplet solutions, with droplets anchored at each of the boundary ends.
 They can be approximated as a limit of a highly non-uniform funnel with a `ditch' in the middle.